 Students should sit for the QET in their first year of study and to complete the English modules (if needed) early so that there will be no delay in their graduation.
 With effect from AY2014/15, the policy of assigning students who have not taken the QET by their third year of study to read two modules (ES1000 and ES1102) concurrently will no longer apply.
 Such students will have to bear the consequences of any delay to their graduation due to their late attempt of the QET.

 Unless exemption has been granted, all international graduate students are required to sit for the Diagnostic English Test (DET), which will determine if he/she is required to read additional Graduate English courses.
+Students should sit for the DET before starting their course of study as any late attempt at the DET may result in a delay to their graduation.

 For information on the registration and test dates, please click here.